 I added sweet potato fries and broccoli with a simple toss of olive oil, salt and pepper.
 I glazed the salmon with a mixture of honey, brown sugar and dijon.
 Popped it in the oven for 20-25 minutes and dinner done!

-NOTE: Keep an eye on your broccoli – I like mine crispy but if it gets a little brown for your taste, just pluck it off with your ploonkers, (aka: tongs).
-I have always called then ploonkers.
-Merlot was most likely involved there….
+- Keep an eye on your broccoli – I like mine crispy but if it gets a little brown for your taste, just pluck it off with your ploonkers, (aka: tongs).
+I have always called tongs ploonkers.
+Merlot was most likely involved there….sometimes I am so funny.
+Hiccup.

 - 1 pounds salmon fillet - about 1 1/2 I leave the skin on.
 It helps keep the fish moist